fbpx

 ACTIF will support projects designed and implemented by Canadian and Southern partnerships.

-Please see the Call for Proposals Guidelines for Step 1 (also available French and Spanish) for more information about the eligibility criteria:
+Please see the Call for Proposals Guidelines for Step 1 (also available French) for information about the eligibility criteria as well as the priority criteria for the 4th funding cycle.

 Can multiple Southern and/or Canadian organizations apply together?